ffernandolima/confluent-kafka-core-dotnet/docs/Serialization/SchemaRegistryAvro.md

 ### Usage and Configuration

 There are multiple ways to configure the SchemaRegistry.Avro serializer for your Kafka producer and consumer, allowing you to set the serializer for either the Key, the Value, or both, depending on your use case.
 It provides several configurations for controlling how your messages interact with the Confluent Schema Registry.
-These configurations can be passed through the SchemaRegistry.Avro, allowing for fine-grained control over schema registration, compatibility checks, and both serialization and deserialization behaviors.
+These configurations can be passed through the SchemaRegistry.Avro serializer, allowing for fine-grained control over schema registration, compatibility checks, and both serialization and deserialization behaviors.
 The Schema Registry client configuration is required, but the other configurations are optional, and if not provided, default configurations will be assumed internally.

 Here's an example for configuring a Kafka producer: